HungChau/course-concept-extraction/README.md

 <p align="center"><img width="70%" src="docs/bilstm_CE.png"/></p>

 - Pretrained BiLSTM-based models: Models (including ``*.model`` and ``*.json`` files) must be downloaded to a local directory to run a prediction script (e.g., /checkpoints/).
 Specify the directories to the downloaded models in the config files (files/config.json).
-    - Uncased model trained with IIR dataset:
+    - Uncased model trained with IIR dataset: [model checkpoint] and [model argument]
-    - Cased model trained with IIR dataset:
+    - Cased model trained with IIR dataset: [model checkpoint] and [model argument]
-    - Uncased model trained with KP20K dataset:
+    - Uncased model trained with KP20K dataset: [model checkpoint] and [model argument]
-    - Cased model trained with KP20K dataset:
+    - Cased model trained with KP20K dataset: [model checkpoint] and [model argument]
-    - Uncased model trained with Wikipedia dataset:
+    - Uncased model trained with Wikipedia dataset: [model checkpoint] and [model argument]
-    - Cased model trained with Wikipedia dataset:
+    - Cased model trained with Wikipedia dataset: [model checkpoint] and [model argument]

+BERT-based NER model (``dslim/bert-base-NER``): the extractor also uses a pretrained NER model to extract named entities.
+Specify the model name stored on Hugging Face in the config files (files/config.json).

 ## Installation
 Install the following required libraries: